conduktor/conduktor-docs/src/pages/changelog/Console-1.36.0.md

 ### Fixes

 - Upon creation Partner Zones create instantly, rather than waiting for the next reconciliation loop to pass.
-Other updates will continue to sync in line via reconciliation loop
+Other updates will continue to sync in line via reconciliation loop.
+- Fixed an error that occurred when no partitions were selected in the topic consume view.
+You will now see a warning that no messages will be shown if partitions filter is set to none.